- Closed or Canceled Classes

 Appeals for late withdrawals after the deadline must be submitted within 30 class days after the beginning of the next regular semester.
 Written explanation of the serious and compelling reason and appropriate documentation is required upon submittal.
 Submission of appeals and appropriate documentation after published deadlines will not be considered.
 Contact the Office of Admissions and the Registrar for more information.

 If you don't meet prerequisites for a course or if you haven't participated substantially in a course you are enrolled in, the instructor has the right to withdraw you.
 If you are withdrawn from a course, you will be notified through your assigned university email account.

 If a student totally withdraws or drops courses after a refund has been issued, financial aid may need to be repaid from the student's university account.
 If a balance remains on the account because of this, the student has five business days to pay or a late fee will be assessed and a hold placed on the account.
 Contact the Financial Aid Office for more information.

 Your major is printed on your registration request form and is considered official unless you change it.
-A completed change-of-major form must be submitted to be considered for a change of major.
-Forms submitted after the registration period typically will take effect the following semester.
-Forms can be obtained online at www.uaf.edu/reg/forms/ or at the Office of Admissions and the Registrar.
+A completed change of major form must be submitted to be considered for a change of major.
+Forms can be obtained online at www.uaf.edu/reg/forms/.

 - Students admitted for a semester that has not begun are not eligible to use the change-of-major form.
 Please contact the Office of Admissions and the Registrar.

-- Pre-major students do not need to submit a change-of-major form to be moved into regular major status.
+- Pre-major students do not need to submit a change-of-major form to be changed to major status.
 This will occur once you meet major requirements.
 See pre-major information in the university catalog.